-Mathakondapalli Model School’s (RICE-MMS) academic year 2017-18 commences 1st April 2017.
-The summer vacation starts for all students from the April 20 to June 02, 2017.
-The school starts admitting students [girls, boys and trans-genders], two months ahead of the start of the new academic year, from February 2017.
+Mathakondapalli Model School’s (RICE-MMS) academic year 2018-19 commences on 1st April 2018.
+The school starts admitting students [girls, boys and trans-genders], two months ahead of the start of every new academic year.
 Admission is subject to the availability of seats.
-For Standards I to XII, classes begin from the June 03, 2017, both, for existing as well as new students.
-Classes for Pre-Primary students of LKG and UKG will start from the 8th of June 2017.
+For Standards I to XII, classes begin from the June 06, 2018, both, for existing as well as new students.
+Classes for Pre-Primary (LKG & UKG) students will start from the 8th of June 2018.
 New students will be intimated through any one or more of the following modes:!

 School website: www.ricemms.com